sterzbiter/sterzbiter/README.md

 i am a shy person at first but will warm up!

-i love drawing,playing guitar, and my persona Sterzhan... <3
+i love drawing, playing guitar, and my persona Sterzhan... <3

 im currently building on my regiment called dazed ' disco into a nice community for pony town players!